Enhanced oil recovery: Plasma-pulse

-Plasma-pulse technology is a technique used in the US as of 2013.
-The technology originated in the Russian Federation at the St. Petersburg State Mining University with funding and assistance from the Skolkovo Innovation Center.
-The development team in Russia and deployment teams across Russia, Europe and now the USA have tested this technology in vertical wells with nearly 90% of wells showing positive effects.

-The Plasma-Pulse Oil Well EOR uses low energy emissions to create the same effect that many other technologies can produce except without negative ecological impact.
-In nearly every case the volume of water pulled with the oil is actually reduced from pre-EOR treatment instead of increased.
-Current clients and users of the new technology include ConocoPhillips, ONGC, Gazprom, Rosneft and Lukoil.

-It is based in the same technology as the Russian pulsed plasma thruster which was used on two space ships and is currently being advanced for use in horizontal wells.
+In 2013, a technique called plasma-pulse technology was introduced into the United States from Russia.
+This technique can result in another 50 percent of improvement in existing well production.

 Economic costs and benefits

 Adding oil recovery methods adds to the cost of oil—in the case of CO2 typically between 0.5–8.0 US$ per tonne of CO2.
 The increased extraction of oil on the other hand, is an economic benefit with the revenue depending on prevailing oil prices.
 Onshore EOR has paid in the range of a net 10–16 US$ per tonne of CO2 injected for oil prices of 15–20 US$/barrel.
 Prevailing prices depend on many factors but can determine the economic suitability of any procedure, with more procedures and more expensive procedures being economically viable at higher prices.
 Example: With oil prices at around 90 US$/barrel, the economic benefit is about 70 US$ per tonne CO2.
 The U.S. Department of Energy estimates that 20 billion tons of captured CO2 could produce 67 billion barrels of economically recoverable oil.

-The oil and gas industry argues that the use of captured, anthropogenic carbon dioxide, derived from the exploitation of lignite coal reserves, to drive electric power generation and support EOR from existing and future oil and gas wells offers a multifaceted solution to U.S. energy, environmental, and economic challenges.
-There is no doubt that coal and oil resources are finite.
-The U.S. is in a strong position to leverage such traditional energy sources to supply future power needs while other sources are being explored and developed.
-For the coal industry, CO2 EOR creates a market for coal gasification byproducts and reduces the costs associated with carbon sequestration and storage.

 From 1986 to 2008, the quote oil production deriving from EOR has increased from 0.3% to 5%, thanks to an increasing oil demand and a reduction of oil supply.